utdemir/distributed-dataset/README.md

   * If you use Nix on Linux:

-    * (Optional) Use my binary cache on Cachix to reduce compilation times:
+    * (Recommended) Use my binary cache on Cachix to reduce compilation times:

     ```sh
     $(nix-build -A cachix https://cachix.org/api/v1/install)/bin/cachix use utdemir